luoyuchen/dontry.github.io/_posts/2015-09-01-ghost-button.md

 title: Ghost Button
 ---

 I created a button style with some fancy effects.
 It only depends on HTML + CSS.
 It shows the power of CSS transform and transition properties.
-However the CSS code is somehow redundant and prolong.
+However the CSS code is somehow redundant and prolix.
 I am going to learn a CSS preprocessor like SCSS to improve the efficiency.

 ####Ghost Button